 If you go there, try to also visit the church of San Miniato al Monte, one of the best.

-Form this medieval fortress you will admire the beautiful landscape, as well as taking part in contemporary art exhibitions that regularly take place in the garden.
+Form this medieval fortress you will admire the beautiful landscape, as well as take part in contemporary art exhibitions that regularly take place in the garden.

 Form here the view on Florence is unique, a garden situated on a hill and surrounded by medieval walls.

-Watch the sunset form this romantic garden in the Oltrarno quarter, just under the Piazzale Michelangelo.
+Watch the sunset from this romantic garden in the Oltrarno quarter, just under the Piazzale Michelangelo.

 A Medicean garden in the heart of the city, with lots of beautiful trees, plants and fountains, where you can relax on the grass or just admire the beautiful Florence view.

 - GIARDINO DELL’ORTICOLTURA – Via Vittorio Emanuele II, 2